-Take a ride on the Solar Express, a train powered by the sun.
+Take a ride on the Solar Express train, which is powered completely by the solar energy.

 In April 2014, Stepping Stones Museum in Norwalk, CT celebrated a milestone by welcoming its 3 millionth visitor.
 The museum, which opened its doors in March 2000, offers a rich experience for families with children ages newborn to 10.
 Over the last 14 years, the museum has matured into a cultural, educational, and civic-minded destination that draws more than 250,000 visitors a year from the tri-state area.

 Within 52,000 square feet, the museum offers five galleries that feature hands-on exhibits, including a space dedicated to hosting a rotating special exhibit from other museums and organizations across the country.
 There’s also a multimedia gallery with an immersive high-definition screen, a Family and Teacher Resource Center, and a lush community garden.

 Upon entering the museum, the first exhibit children encounter is the ColorCoaster.
 Adults have trouble nudging their charges away from the interactive 27-foot-tall kinetic sculpture that demonstrates energy, motion, gravity, color, and light.